ajinkyaBiswas/Random/Neural Networks and Deep Learning/03. Sentiment Analysis/README.md

 --------------------------------------------------
 Some Practical applications can be(not limited to) social media analysis

-Some codes for Instagram, Facebook, Twitter data scraping is here.
+I will keep some codes for Instagram, Facebook, Twitter data scraping here.
 But the main scraper code is not in this public repository